-Abstaining from drinking while you are taking Aciclovir will also reduce the risk of possible side effects you may encounter during treatment.
-We will discuss this more in the next section.
+Abstaining from drinking while you’re taking Aciclovir will also reduce your risk of experiencing side effects.
+We’ll discuss this more in the next section.

 It’s important to be aware of any possible interaction between any medication you take and alcohol, including Aciclovir tablets.

 However, in the case of Aciclovir tablets and alcohol, there is no real risk of any danger and no need to be concerned about your safety.